-Туре Code Discrete Mathematics L-T-P Credits Marks PC 18BS1T09 Discrete Mathematics 3-1-0 4 100 · · Objectives The objectives of this course is to gain mathematical maturity to handle logical P alastra at range appendia angta at mastranga ing ala din 1
+Туре Code Discrete Mathematics L-T-P Credits Marks PC BTBS-T-PC-015 Discrete Mathematics 3-1-0 4 100

-& abstract processes, discrete structures including graph and some important counting techniques which are essential for students of CSE.
+Objectives The objectives of this course is to gain mathematical maturity to handle logical & abstract processes, discrete structures including graph and some important counting techniques which are essential for students of CSE.
 Pre-Requisites Knowledge of Sets, basics of number systems, and matrix algebra is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-T eacher's Assessme Written A Total
+T Teacher's Assessment Written Assessment

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term IUtal
+Quiz Surprise Test(s) Assignment(s) Mid-Term Total

 05 05 05 25 60 100